 Update your privacy settings.

 As our general understanding of online privacy continues to evolve, case law will continue to evolve as well.
 Currently, information placed on social networking accounts that are not blocked or private is considered to be within the public domain.
-This means it can be used against you in your claim.
+This means it can be used against you in your insurance claim.

-- Understand that while updating your privacy settings is important, it won’t solve all your problems if you’ve already posted things you shouldn’t have on social media.
+It is crucial to understand that while updating your privacy settings is important, it won’t solve all your problems if you’ve already posted things you shouldn’t have on social media.
 Our ability to “screenshot” anything on our phones or devices mean that anything can be viewed or shared by anyone.
 You must also consider that deleting a post doesn’t mean it’s actually gone forever.